Lease

 • 99Da64384: A fire broke out and destroyed the leased building.
 If it is proven that the fire was due to the lessor’s failure to maintain the building in good repair, then the lessee is not liable.

-• 2002Da38828: Even where the contract stipulated that the lessee shall “restore the leased property to its original condition and return it”, the Supreme Court interpreted that as the lessee agreed to maintain the property (including tax payment) at lessee’s expenses, the parties’ true intent was that in return for the lessee’s waiver of reimbursement claims, the lessor also relieved the lessee of the duty to restore (“임대차계약이 해제(이는 종료를 포함하는 의미로 보인다.)된 때에는 임차인은 자기의 비용으로 임차한 목적물을 원상복구하여 임대인에게 명도하여야 한다고 정하여져 있는 사실을 인정할 수 있으나, 위 임대차계약에서 임차인은 목적물 관리 및 유지ㆍ보존에 따른 관리비와 수리비, 조세공과금 등 일체의 유지비를 부담하기로 약정한 사실에 비추어 임차인은 시설비용이나 보수비용의 상환청구권을 포기하는 대신 원상복구의무도 부담하지 않기로 합의를 한 것이라고 볼 것”
+• 2002Da38828: Even where the contract stipulated that the lessee shall “restore the leased property to its original condition and return it”, the Supreme Court interpreted that as the lessee agreed to maintain the property (including tax payment) at lessee’s expenses, the parties’ true intent was that in return for the lessee’s waiver of reimbursement for necessary expenses, the lessor also relieved the lessee of the duty to restore (“임대차계약이 해제(이는 종료를 포함하는 의미로 보인다.)된 때에는 임차인은 자기의 비용으로 임차한 목적물을 원상복구하여 임대인에게 명도하여야 한다고 정하여져 있는 사실을 인정할 수 있으나, 위 임대차계약에서 임차인은 목적물 관리 및 유지ㆍ보존에 따른 관리비와 수리비, 조세공과금 등 일체의 유지비를 부담하기로 약정한 사실에 비추어 임차인은 시설비용이나 보수비용의 상환청구권을 포기하는 대신 원상복구의무도 부담하지 않기로 합의를 한 것이라고 볼 것”

 • 2006Da39720: However, an agreement that the lessee shall not claim reimbursement for improvement would rather confirm the lessee’s duty to restore.
 The lessee’s agreement not to claim reimbursement for improvement shall not be interpreted as absolving the lessee’s duty to restore.